 With Paperflite, you can easily create and share documents, keep track of them after you send them to other users, and monitor the data through powerful analytics.

-- Great integrations: The platform integrates to multiple CRMs, automation platforms, and analytics tools.
+- Great integrations: The platform integrates with multiple CRMs, automation platforms, and analytics tools.

-- Detailed analytics: Paperflite offers superb data recollection and presentation capabilities.
+- Detailed analytics: Paperflite offers superb data collection and presentation capabilities.

 - Personalized landing pages: You can create landing pages for your customers detailing what they need to know.

-- Not as user friendly: Users will need to spend some time to understand how to fully use the platform.
+- Not as user-friendly: Users will need to fully understand how to use the platform.

 - No free version: There aren’t any free options to use the platform other than the free trial.